 - Physically capable of performing the trade

-- Complete the Accuplacer test with a minimum score of 66 in arithmetic, 33 in algebra, and 74 in reading OR ACT scores of 17 in math and 17 in reading
+- Complete the Accuplacer test with a minimum score of 66 in reading (249 for Next Generation Accuplacer), 66 in arithmetic (250 for Next Generation Accuplacer) and 33 in algebra (235 for Next Generation Accuplacer Quantitative Reasoning, Algebra, and Statistics), OR ACT scores of 17 in math and 17 in reading

 Terms of Apprenticeship